magarena/magarena/launch4j/Readme.txt

 December 5, 2010
 ================

-- added Unhinged basic lands as alterate images for basic lands, use download images to update
+- added Unhinged basic lands as alternate images for basic lands, use download images to update
 - added viewers for exile zone

 November 30, 2010